 - Will Smith slapped Chris Rock during Oscars 2022

-By the time Will Smith's Best Actor win was announced, he appeared to have regretted losing his temper.
+Minutes later, Will Smith won Best Actor for his performance in King Richard, using his speech to apologise.
 "I want to apologise to the academy.
 I want to apologise to all my fellow nominees...
 Art imitates life.
 I look like the crazy father just like they said about Richard Williams.
-But love will make you do crazy things," the 53-year-old actor said in an emotional speech.
-He also revealed what fellow Best Actor nominee Denzel Washington had told him in the previous commercial break: "Thank you Denzel, who said to me a few minutes ago... he said, 'at your highest moment, be careful, that's when the devil comes for you.'"
+But love will make you do crazy things," the 53-year-old actor said, tearing up.
+He also revealed what fellow Best Actor nominee Denzel Washington said to him in the previous commercial break: "Thank you Denzel, who said to me a few minutes ago... he said, 'at your highest moment, be careful, that's when the devil comes for you.'"